Copper Canyon: Mexico travel guide

 4. Barrancas

-As well as the views, you can try out some of the street food made by the local Rarámuri people.
+As well as the views, you can try out some street food made by the local Rarámuri people.
 You’ll see children along the route selling items.

 There are lots of accommodation options here, with some of them located right on the edge of the canyon for spectacular views.

-One of the best to stay in is Hotel Divisadero Barrancas – with some really stunning panoramic views!
+One of the best places to stay is Hotel Divisadero Barrancas – with some really stunning panoramic views!

 5. Divisadero